quattromani/maxquattromani/_posts/2014-08-28-designs-by-puppy.markdown

 That's it.
 --

-Everything else is superflous.
+Everything else is superfluous.
 What <a href="http://www.gregstanforth.com/">my high school art teacher</a> would call "Visual Bullshit."

 <hr>